yeastrc/limelight-core/docs/source/tutorials/limelight-find-significant-modifications.rst

 the two conditions.
 This is the method employed in the following publication:

   .. epigraph::
-   Discovery and visualization of uncharacterized drug-protein adducts using mass spectrometry.
-Riffle M, Hoopmann MR, Jaschob D, Zhong G, Mortiz RL, MacCoss MJ, Davis TN, Isoherranen N, Zelter A. 2021. *Submitted*
+   `Discovery and Visualization of Uncharacterized Drug-Protein Adducts Using Mass Spectrometry.
+Riffle M, Hoopmann MR, Jaschob D, Zhong G, Moritz RL, MacCoss MJ, Davis TN, Isoherranen N, Zelter A. Anal Chem.
+2022 Mar 1;94(8):3501-3509. doi: 10.1021/acs.analchem.1c04101 <https://pubmed.ncbi.nlm.nih.gov/35184559/>`_

 This tutorial will assume the user has completed our :ref:`Magnum Pipeline Tutorial <Magnum Protein Adduct Pipeline>` to generate a ``treated.limelight.xml`` file, and has completed the optional step to produce the